LuciusofLegend/Gateway/README.md

 - A fun, open world experience
 - Polished gameplay and visuals
-- An open ear to community feedback
+- Open to community feedback
-- Sensible code allowing for customization
-- Releasing content as individual mods for further use
+- Code repackaged as individual mods

 Issues and suggestions regarding these goals are more than welcome!